arx-deidentifier/arx/readme.md

  * Methods for analyzing re-identification risks

 The software is able to handle very large datasets on commodity hardware and features an intuitive cross-platform graphical user interface.
-You can find further information on our [website](http://arx.deidentifier.org/).
+You can find further information on the project [website](http://arx.deidentifier.org/).

 License
 ------

-The ARX framework is copyright (C) 2012-2017 Florian Kohlmayer and Fabian Prasser.
+ARX (C) 2012-2017 Fabian Prasser, Florian Kohlmayer and Contributors.
-It is licensed under the Apache License, Version 2.0:

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.